 If you have a government issued mortgage (FHA, VA or USDA) and recieved your initial forbearance on or before June 30, 2020, you may be eligible to extend your forbearance for up to two additional 90-day periods once you have reached the completion of your 12-month forbearance period.

 If you need to confirm what type of loan you have, please contact Paul Russo at 401-457-1291 or via email at email@example.com, or Matthew MacArthur at 401-429-1429 or via email at firstname.lastname@example.org.

 Deadline for government insured (FHA, VA, USDA) Mortgage Forbearance Requests

-If you have an FHA mortgage and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than December 31, 2020 at 3:00 PM.
+If you have an FHA mortgage and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than February 28, 2021.
 If you do not make your request by this deadline, you may still be eligible for other FHA loss mitigation options.
 These options will require you to provide written documentation of your hardship.

 If you are a RIHousing mortgage customer and you are interested in applying for a mortgage forbearance due to a COVID-19 related hardship, please submit your request to email@example.com or to firstname.lastname@example.org.
 In your request you must affirm that you are suffering a financial hardship due to the COVID-19 National Emergency.
-Your request must be received by December 31, 2020 at 3:00 PM.
+Your request must be received by February 28, 2021.
 If you are unsure of what type of mortgage you have, please contact RIHousing at 401-457-1180 or 1-800-854-1180.